 7. My team approaches setbacks or failures as learning opportunities.

-If your team does not learn from setbacks or failures, you can help change that by how you give feedback.
+If your team doesn't learn from setbacks or failures, you can help change that by how you give feedback.
 You could also engage your team in activities like Mistake meetings, Identify and overcome obstacles, Identify workplace risks or Learning from the past to help change the way they think about and learn from challenges.
 Leveraging team wisdom is a workshop you can facilitate that walks your team through 3 activities.

 Explore further